 Does Whey Contain Lactose?

-Whey is the liquid part of cow’s milk and is often made into whey protein powders for protein shakes.
+Whey, a liquid component of cow's milk, is processed into protein powders for shakes.

-Whey protein is available in three types: whey concentrate, whey protein isolate, and hydrolyzed whey.
+Some whey protein types are refined to be lactose-free.
+It comes in three forms: whey concentrate, whey protein isolate, and hydrolyzed whey.

 Can You Have Whey if You Are Lactose Intolerant?